 Mental Health and "Death Writing"

-- A sustained increase in positive daily mood.
+- A calmer, more grounded daily mood.

 Practical Tools for Death Acceptance